Title Issues are a Main Reason Why Royalties are not Being Paid on and Oil and Gas Lease

 How difficult is it Probate Minerals?
 How long does a Probate Take?

-Often a probate can be very simple.
+Often a probate can be very simple and a way to get minerals out of suspense.
 In fact, Oklahoma’s probate laws are designed to provide quick resolution of an estate under certain circumstances.
 It is not unusual for a matter to be fully resolved in 40-100 days after filing depending upon the Court’s availability.
 The methods are by Summary Probate and Ancillary Probate.

 -The decedent died more than five years ago; or